Entertainment: Literature

 Reading has been a source of entertainment for a very long time, especially when other forms, such as performance entertainments, were (or are) either unavailable or too costly.
 Even when the primary purpose of the writing is to inform or instruct, reading is well known for its capacity to distract from everyday worries.
 Both stories and information have been passed on through the tradition of orality and oral traditions survive in the form of performance poetry for example.
 However, they have drastically declined.
 "Once literacy had arrived in strength, there was no return to the oral prerogative."
 The advent of printing, the reduction in costs of books and an increasing literacy all served to enhance the mass appeal of reading.
 Furthermore, as fonts were standardised and texts became clearer, "reading ceased being a painful process of decipherment and became an act of pure pleasure".
 By the 16th century in Europe, the appeal of reading for entertainment was well established.
+Novels which are extended works of fiction are source of entertainment for readers, ranging from children to adults.

 Among literature's many genres are some designed, in whole or in part, purely for entertainment.
 Limericks, for example, use verse in a strict, predictable rhyme and rhythm to create humour and to amuse an audience of listeners or readers.
 Interactive books such as "choose your own adventure" can make literary entertainment more participatory.